 Thankfully, it's easy to figure out which treatment your hair needs.
 Rez recommends performing a simple at-home test: “When the hair is wet, pull a strand,” he says.
 “If it stretches and then snaps, it’s most likely porous, meaning it is dehydrated!
 That is a moisture issue.
 If the hair doesn’t stretch and immediately snaps, you need protein to rebuild its structure from within.”

 After finding out that pulling on a piece of my wet hair could potentially end my years-long hair woes, I immediately ran for the nearest sink.
 Much to my surprise, when I pulled on a strand, it stretched and stretched and stretched.
 It took real effort to actually snap the strand.
 So that’s why my beloved hair masks weren’t transforming my locks like they used to.
 All along, I’d been giving my hair protein when it needed moisture.
 Right then and there, I promised my thirsty hair that I would pick up a mask or treatment after work.

 Rez, to my delight, had some suggestions.
-He applauds Shu Uemura’s Moisture Velvet line for its intense hydrating capabilities.
-If protein is what you need, he recommends the brand’s Ultimate Remedy line.
+He applauds Shu Uemura’s Moisture Velvet line (No Longer Available) for its intense hydrating capabilities.
+If protein is what you need, he recommends the brand’s Ultimate Reset line.
 However, if your breakage is quite severe, turn to haircare heavyweight Olaplex.
 “It’s genius,” says Rez.
-“It rebuilds the disulfide bonds that are the primary structure of protein.”
+“It rebuilds the disulfide bonds that are the primary structure of the protein.”

-Pro tip: If you bleach or lighten your hair, you likely can benefit from an Olaplex treatment anyway, as lightening hair involves breaking disulfide bonds.
+If you bleach or lighten your hair, you likely can benefit from an Olaplex treatment anyway, as lightening hair involves damage throughout entire hair cuticle.